MaxHalford/kaggle-answer-correctness/README.md

 # kaggle-answer-correctness

 This is my solution to the [Riiid!
 Answer Correctness Prediction competition on Kaggle](https://www.kaggle.com/c/riiid-test-answer-prediction/).
-I gave waaaaaay before the end so I didn't do very at all on the private leaderboard.
+I gave up waaaaaay before the end so I didn't do very at all on the private leaderboard.
 However, I'm quite happy with the code quality of this project.
 It's a solid reference for implementing online feature extractors.

 ```sh
 # Use the same environment as on Kaggle kernels